ghas-lab-templates/exercises/module-1.md

 #### Steps
 1. Open your repository in Codespaces.
-2. Create a new file named `dependency-review.yml` in the `.github/workflows` directory
+2. Create a new file named `dependency-review.yml` in the `.github/workflows` directory.
-3. Add the following configuration file:
+3. Add the following Actions workflow:

 ```yaml